emkey1/AOK-Filesystem-Tools/README.md

 ## Disclaimer

 I typically work on this on a workstation and test it on multiple devices to ensure it functions as intended in various scenarios.
 I don't use branches extensively to isolate experimental changes.
 If you want to try it out, I recommend starting with the latest release.
-These releases are thoroughly tested and should be stable.
+These releases are thoroughly tested and should always be stable.
 While the main branch usually works fine, there are no guarantees.

 ## Installation